Sheriff: No active shooter found at Tennessee high school

 The statement said deputies responded immediately and began searching, and the investigation continues.
 The school evacuated all the students to a nearby armory after the call, and other schools locked down temporarily as a precaution.

-WVLT-TV in Knoxfille reported that officials with Hawkins County EMS Ambulance Services confirmed multiple ambulances were at the school and that several patients were transported from the scene.
+WVLT-TV in Knoxville reported that officials with Hawkins County EMS Ambulance Services confirmed multiple ambulances were at the school and that several patients were transported from the scene.
 The report didn’t provide any details on their injuries.

 Video broadcast by media outlets showed a large police presence at the school, about 80 miles (129 kilometers) east of Knoxville in Hawkins County.